-The Audited Consolidated Financial Statements have been prepared in accordance with IFRS as published by the International Accounting Standards Board and adopted by the European Union, and were approved by the Board of Directors of BOIG on February 26, 2021 and February 21, 2020.
+The Audited Consolidated Financial Statements have been prepared in accordance with IFRS as published by the International Accounting Standards Board and adopted by the European Union, and were approved by the Board of Directors of BOIG on February 25, 2022 and February 26, 2021.
 IFRS as adopted by the European Union differs in certain important respects from generally accepted accounting principles in the United States.

-The Unaudited Condensed Interim Consolidated Financial Statements have been prepared applying the same accounting principles and measurement criteria as those used for the preparation of the Audited Consolidated Financial Statements, except for the application of amendments to standards as a result of the Interest Rate Benchmark Reform - Phase 2 amendments as of January 1, 2021, and were approved by the Board of Directors of BOIG on August 2, 2021.
+The Unaudited Condensed Interim Consolidated Financial Statements have been prepared applying the same accounting principles and measurement criteria as those used for the preparation of the Audited Consolidated Financial Statements, except for the addition of an accounting policy on fee and commission income arising from the Group's acquisition of J&E Davy on June 1, 2022, and were approved by the Board of Directors of BOIG on August 2, 2022.